IndianTinker/indiantinker.github.io/about.md

 </div>

 If you are around, hit me up on twitter (@rohit7gupta) or check my CV for more contact information.
-I can understand about five languages so there is a high probability we could talk. :D
+Let us meet up and talk, I know a few good places :)

 > About this website: This website is made using jekyll with some need specific plugins I wrote like location, open graph support, contextual photo crop, and others.
 If you noticed, the font is Nunito.
 I love it for its semi-serious feel.
 It is not too sharp and not at all comic.
 It resonates with me.
 I tried following good typography rules and use relative spacing.
 The website is mobile friendly.
 It is [88% greener](https://www.websitecarbon.com/website/rohitg-in/) in terms of environmental impact.
+The website is designed to follow many Web Accessibility Guidelines.